 - Have you ever seen any winged ants in your home?

-If the answer to these questions is yes, then the nest may be in your house, and you need with a labeled insecticide in order to safely and effectively eliminate the colony.
+If the answer to these questions is yes, then the nest may be in your house, and you need with a insecticide labeled for the particular ant, in order to safely and effectively eliminate the colony.